Rangeland, Grazing Land and Grassland Protection Act of 2002

 may be scheduled for Board consideration.
 Applicants will be notified

-as to when the project will be considered by the Board.
+as to when the project will be considered by the Board once the real estate due diligence is completed.

 Grazing Land and Grassland Protection Act of 2002 - Application